Economy 10 in 2021: more hassle than it’s worth?

 Economy 10 suppliers

-At present, one of Economy 10’s major downfalls is that it’s just not supported by enough suppliers, and this number only looks like decreasing.
+One of Economy 10’s major downsides is that it’s just not supported by enough suppliers, and this number only looks like decreasing.
 As the UK makes the switch over to smart meters, more and more customers are turning away from Economy 10.
 Therefore, those in the market currently do not have any real competition for prices and may not offer the same value as simply switching to a cheaper fixed tariff.

 - At the time of writing, the following suppliers all offer some form of Economy 10 tariff: